NelsonRuivo/reflexcoin-metadata/README.md

-# 🌐 ReflexCoin 2.0 (RFX2)
+# ReflexCoin 2.0 (RFX2)

 ReflexCoin 2.0 (RFX2) is a digital token on the Solana blockchain that explores the connection between human emotion, social behaviour and digital value.
-It is positioned as the **first emotional-value token on Solana** — a symbolic mirror of daily emotional energy.
+It is positioned as the first emotional-value token on Solana — a symbolic mirror of daily emotional energy.

 ---

-## 📊 Token Details
+## Token Details

 - **Name:** ReflexCoin 2.0
 - **Symbol:** RFX2